- International Programs

 - Int'l Scholar & Faculty Services

-The Student and Exchange Visitor Information System (SEVIS) is an internet-based system that allows U.S. Citizenship and Immigration Services (USCIS) to collect, maintain and manage information about international students and exchange visitors in the United States.
+The Student and Exchange Visitor Information System (SEVIS) is an internet-based system that allows U.S. Department of Homeland Security to collect, maintain and manage information about international students and exchange visitors in the United States.

 School and program officials use SEVIS to generate I-20's for F-1 students and DS-2019's for J-1 students.
 SEVIS is not used to maintain information on students in other visa statuses.